 So I did.
 I could not see Clarice, a character I loved, portrayed in such a thoroughly disgraced manner.
 Julianne Moore does a good job with the material, but the new Clarice is harder, bitter, yet weaker.
 For those who may or may not remember, in the end of this horror story in the book, Clarice and Hannibal fall in love and run off into the sunset together.
 Literally.
 They move to an exotic island after eating Ray Liotta's brain.

 I couldn't take it.
 There was already too much depravity in the new film that was beyond revolting, the deadly fat pigs, the pedophile who fed his face to dogs, just ugh.
-The screenwriters kept everything from the Harris Hannibal Rising book but the book had none of the genius of Silence.
+The screenwriters kept everything from the Harris Hannibal book but the book had none of the genius of Silence of the Lambs.
 The least I could do was save Clarice.
 So,

 "Dear Mr. Studio Head,